fluxrider/playlist_shuffle/README.md

 ## Shuffle

 An improvement over the stateless method, is to keep the sequence shuffled in memory, visiting each entry once before reshuffling it and going over it again.

-At the cost of memory, we now avoid the embarrassing flaws of the stateless approach.
-All entries will be seen, and only once per pass.
+At the cost of memory, we now avoid the main flaw of the stateless approach.
+All entries will be seen once and only once per pass.
 The variance is much lower than the stateless approach because of these restrictions, but it's still ideal given the compromise.

 Note that the common algorithm for shuffling (Fisher-Yate [2]) is iterative, so you do not need to shuffle the whole list prior of reading the next entry.
 You can perform the shuffle one item at a time, meaning the size of the sequence does not affect the computation.

 The memory cost is not a real problem considering the entries have to be stored somewhere anyway, and that the algorithm can be done in-place.
 What becomes annoying are the looping boundaries, where an entry may be seen as soon as the next, or as far as a full pass.
 As mentioned in *Related Works*, this is how VLC, Windows Media Player and iTunes mostly work, sometime with a quick hack to prevent the same song twice in a row, but nothing more.

 ```C
 uint32_t next() {